bkeepers/git-history/article.md

 	First, rewinding head to replay your work on top of it...
 	Applying: update README

+This makes the revision history appear as if the change was made after a teammate made their commit.

+[replace with illustration]
 	$ git log --oneline
 	c408281 update README
 	d136ca4 first draft of reset
 	8dbf5d5 first draft of amend section
 	667f8c9 Add README

-Rebasing when pulling is almost always a good idea, so you might want to configure git to rebase by default.
+Unless a repository is being pushed to multiple remotes, rebasing when pulling is almost always a good idea.
+I have git configured to configured to rebase automatically.

     $ git config --global branch.autosetuprebase always

 # Interactive Rebase

-An interactive rebase allows you to edit commits, squash multiple commits together or completely remove commits from from the recent history of your branch.
+An interactive rebase allows commits to be edited, squashed together or completely removed from from the recent history of a branch.
 It is extremely useful for cleaning up a local branch before pushing to a remote.

-While I was reviewing my progress of this article up to this point, I discovered a few embarrassing typos.
-Since my git repo had not been shared with anyone yet, I covered my tracks by fixing the typos in the original commit.
-Here is how I did it.
+While reviewing progress of this article, I discovered a few embarrassing typos.
+Since the git repo had not been shared with anyone yet, I covered my tracks by fixing the typos in the original commit.
 I preserved my original mistake, so you can follow along by checking out the [typos](https://github.com/bkeepers/git-history/tree/typos) branch of the repository.

-First, I created two new commits that fixed the typos.
+First, I created two new commits to fix the typos.

 	$ git log --oneline
 	7445019 Fix misspelling of amend